Aptomi/k8s-app-engine/docs/language.md

 ## Namespace references
 Sometimes you will want to specify an absolute path to an object located in a different namespace.

-For example, this would mean that Aptomi will look for wordpress contract defined in the same namespace (i.e. 'main'):
+For example, the following code would tells Aptomi to look for a wordpress contract defined in the **same** namespace (in this case, `main`):
 ```yaml
 - kind: dependency
   metadata: